 Originally, this building was dedicated to the highest of Inca dieties: the Inti or Sun and was built with the highest level of stone masonry the Incas used- interlocking boulders free of any imperfections and fitted together with no mortar.
 They also built the layout in a way to resemble what they were worshiping- with the temple having sunrays that moved out from a central point.
 The temple housed mummies and so much gold that the name of the building still reflects it, Qori = worked gold and kancha = enclosed or building.
 While none of the gold remains and barely any of the walls, the foundations still stand the test of time.

 The Spanish built the Convent of Santo Domingo directly on top of it encompassing the walls of the temple and building a cathedral adjacent to it.
 It was pretty insane to walk into what looks like a convent on the outside and see the inner courtyard to match, then look to the side and see Inca walls and ceremonial rooms.
 You can walk around the rooms and go out on the stone balconies to look down at the Solar garden.
 Some of the convent rooms house more artifacts and pottery, and some of the stone walls still show the etched designs from the Inca times.

 An example of the “lego” stone pieces that were used for building the Temple of the Sun.

 Another view of all inner courtyard for this massive convent

 The Temple of the sun on the inside of the convent

 Looking out one of the balconies at the solar garden

 The inner courtyard from the 2nd floor

-Continuing upstairs is neat as this is one of the few cathedrals from where you can gain access to the choir balcony (though again no photos are allowed as it is part of the museum) Once I explored the convent and ruins, I visited the cathedral and met up with my friends outside so we could walk back.
+Continuing upstairs is really cool as this is one of the few cathedrals from where you can gain access to the choir balcony (though again no photos are allowed as it is part of the cathedral) Once I explored the convent and ruins, I visited the cathedral and then met up with my friends outside so we could walk back.

 Awesome views of the Cusco hillside from the 2nd floor of the Convent